William D. Howell

 William D. Howell (1797–1836) was an American surgeon who died as a defender of the Alamo in 1836.

-Howell was a doctor who was born in Massachusetts in 1797, but lived in New York before traveling to Texas by way of New Orleans in 1835.
+Howell was a medical doctor who was born in Massachusetts in 1797, but lived in New York before traveling to Texas by way of New Orleans in 1835.
 He came to Texas as a member of Capt.
 Thomas H. Breece's company of New Orleans Greys.
 Howell participated in the Siege of Bexar and later served at the Alamo as a member of Capt.
 William Blazeby's infantry company.
 On March 6, 1836 Howell died in the Battle of the Alamo.